Skip to content

 def correct_clock_drift(df: pd.DataFrame, ts_col: str, ref_col: str) -> pd.DataFrame:

-Aligns device-local timestamps to a synchronized reference clock.
+"""Align device-local timestamps to a synchronized reference clock.

-Prevents non-monotonic sequences that break interpolation kernels.
+Prevents the non-monotonic sequences that silently break interpolation

 """